 ClickList is a drive-up service that lets you choose items online and pay when you pick up at Mariano’s.
 They’ll waive the $4.95 service fee for your first order.
 You can still use coupons, as well as include notes or substitution requests.
 To request same-day pickup, you’ll have to give at least 4 hours notice, with the last orders submitted by 3:00 pm.

 As if Target needed another reason to be our favorites, many locations now offer Drive Up services.
 Place your order in the app, and you’ll be notified when it’s ready.
 Rather than having to go inside (and risk spending another $100) you can let them know you’re on the way and a Target team member will bring your order out to the car.
 There’s no minimum purchase and no membership fee.

 Walmart offers free curb-side pick-up on grocery orders of $30 or more, with same-day service on orders placed by 1:00 pm.
 Employees shop and call when your order is ready.
 Select stores offer delivery, too!
 Check your local store for availability.

 A lot of these companies offer free trials or have referral codes for discounts from existing customers.
 Ask your friends if they’ve tried any of these; by using their codes, you may both get a bonus!
+Kidlist is an Amazon Affiliate, therefore receives a small fee from purchases made from our site.
 You’ll also find tons of other resources for families on our site.